HickoryWinds/PaperScraper/README.md

 ![picture](/public/assets/images/add-note.png)

 #### When the save note button is clicked, the note is saved to the database and the page is refreshed to show the new note.
-The notes are collected at the top of the saved page so that the user does not need to search the page to find a note.
+The notes are appended to the article so that the user does not need to search the page to find a note.

 ![picture](/public/assets/images/note-added.png)